farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## Momentum

-A character's `Momentum` is a track that represents the _momentum_ of your character.
+A character's `momentum` is a track that represents the _momentum_ of your character.
 The more you interact with the world, and the people that live in it, the more your character gains `charges of momentum`.

 You then consume those charges to boost your action rolls or assist your teammates.